tjgillis/sdk-ios/README.markdown

 	- (CGSize)sizeForNotification:(NSDictionary *)notificationData;

 This method is called to calculate an appropriate frame for the notification badge each time the notification data changes.
 Using specific keys inside of `notificationData`, you need to calculate an appropriate size.

+### Setting the plugin identifier (plugin creation only)
+If you are creating a specific plugin (for Unity or AdobeAIR, e.g.) by wrapping the SDK in your code, you should set the SDK's plugin identifier to something meaningful (e.g., "com.unity.JohnDoe-v1.1.1").
+Any Reserved Characters as specified by RFC 3986 will be removed and identifiers will be trimmed to 42 characters.

+    [PHAPIRequest setPluginIdentifier:(NSString *)identifier];

 Integration Test Console Overview
 =================================